-This Office Furniture Market Report looks at retailer wins and losses of office furniture brand websites for the year.
+This Office Furniture Market Report looks at the wins and losses of office furniture brand websites for the year.

 Retailers and industry experts can use this data to benchmark their year’s successes against that of their competitors.

 We’ve investigated each site’s performance across nine metrics, providing qualitative scores that are ranked against each other individually.
-This is where the best insight comes in, as your site may be topping the chart for SEO Visibility but struggling to make the top ten for Link Authority or Brand Reach.
+This is where the best insight comes in, as your site may be topping the chart for Online Visibility but struggling to make the top ten for Link Authority or Brand Reach.